Climate Change is Raising Saltwater Intrusion into Vietnam’s Rice Paddies

 The Mekong Commons reports that the government has built dykes and sluice gates to control seawater intrusion into the coastal provinces.
 Given the delta’s contribution to the country’s economy, damages from saltwater intrusion can be significant.
 In 2015, the estimated loss was US$445 million or 1.5 per cent of the annual rice production (Mekong Commons, 2017).

-Because of the increasing threats of sea-level rise and saltwater intrusion, the government and its people have come up with the following solutions: (Viet Nam News, 2019, 27 April).
+Because of the increasing threats of sea-level rise and saltwater intrusion, the government and its people have devised the following solutions (Viet Nam News, 2019, 27 April).

 • The people dredged canals and ponds, dug wells, and built temporary dams and pumping stations to supply fresh water for drought and saltwater-affected areas.

-• Authorities have encouraged farmers to strictly follow the rice-growing schedules of sowing between April and June and at different periods.
+• Authorities have encouraged farmers to strictly follow the rice-growing sowing schedules between April and June and at different periods.

 • The government recommends that farmers use high-quality, drought and saltwater-resistant rice varieties.